For honest and ethical appraisals, trust ASAP Appraisal Services, Inc.

-Typically, appraising a long term career.
-Requirements to become a licensed appraiser have increased more than ever before.
-So it goes without question in this day and age that real estate appraisal can definitely be considered a profession as opposed to a trade.
-As with any profession we have a strict ethical code.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be dubbed a profession as opposed to a trade.
+As with any profession we are bound by ethical considerations.

-ASAP Appraisal Services, Inc. has worked hard for its reputation for producing appraisals with the highest of ethics.
+ASAP Appraisal Services, Inc. has an established track record for producing appraisals with the highest of ethics.
 Contact us today to learn more.

-Appraisers will sometimes be required to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
-Typically the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary roll is limited to those parties who the appraiser knows, based on the scope of work or other things in the framework of the job.
+Appraisers will sometimes be required to consider the interests of third parties, such as homeowners, both buyers and sellers, or others.
+Those third parties normally are spelled out in the appraisal assignment itself.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.

-There are also ethical standards that have nothing to do with whom we share information.
-For example, appraisers must keep their work files for at least five years - something else ASAP Appraisal Services, Inc. diligently adheres to.
+Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - something else ASAP Appraisal Services, Inc. takes very seriously.

-We demand the highest ethical standards possible from ourselves.
-We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+We meet or beat the industry standards and mandates set in place for professional behavior.
+We won't accept anything less from ourselves.
+Doing assignments on contingency fees is never an option.
+That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
 Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
+That is perhaps the appraisal industries biggest taboo, because it would invite appraisal fraud since raising the estimate of the home would up the fee.
 We set ourselves to a higher standard.
-Other unethical practices may be established by state law or professional societies to which an appraiser belongs.
+Other improper practices may be defined by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.

-With ASAP Appraisal Services, Inc., you can be assured of 100 percent ethical, honest service.
+With ASAP Appraisal Services, Inc., you can be assured of 100 percent ethical, professional service.